Building for Android 12 and 13

 <engine name="android" spec="9.1.0" />

 Splash tags are no longer supported.

-Android 12 does not support the same splashscreens as earlier releases.
+Android 12 and later do not support the same splashscreens as earlier releases.
 To fix this, add these lines to your config.xml:

 <preference name="AndroidWindowSplashScreenAnimatedIcon" value="resources/splashTemplate.png" /> <preference name="AndroidWindowSplashScreenBackground" value="#000000" />